LiquidFun/aoc_tiles/README.md

 It uses the personal [AoC Leaderboard](https://adventofcode.com/2023/leaderboard/self) to get the data for each day using your cookie.

+## Updating old installations

+1. Update the version of aoc_tiles to the **newest** one, see github release or tags
+2. Update your session.cookie (take it from the browser storage)
+3. Delete cache in .aoc_tiles/cache
+4. Run it with `pre-commit run --hook post-commit` or make a commit

 ## Installation

-For this year (2023) I have rewritten this script to make it a lot easier to use.
+I have rewritten this script to make it a lot easier to use.
 Now you **only** need to install `pre-commit`, add a pre-commit hook and add two HTML comments to your README.
 More details below.

 ### Install `pre-commit`: